 At the time of this webpage posting, the California Natural Diversity Database reports six natural occurrences of this species that are presumed to still exist.
-The populations are clustered in two areas: one in Monterey County and the other near Point Arena in Mendocino County.
+The populations are clustered in two areas: one in the Monterey Peninsula in Monterey County, and the other near Point Arena in Mendocino County.
 While the soil seedbank appears to be long-lived (± 60 years), no more than 1,000 individuals have ever been documented on the Monterey Peninsula.
 The species appears to be more abundant in Mendocino County, yet annual population counts continue to drastically vary 50-7,000 plants.

 CDFW may issue permits for Monterey clover pursuant to CESA, and you can learn more about the California laws protecting Monterey clover and other California native plants.
 Populations of Monterey clover occur in CDFW’s Northern Region and Central Region.
 More information is also available from the U.S. Fish and Wildlife Service Species Profile for Monterey clover U.S. Fish and Wildlife Service Species Profile for Monterey clover.